jstoops/llm-engineer-lab/README.md

 My LLM Engineering Lab
 ======================

-Used to quickly prototype ideas before turning them into applications in python using Anaconda and JupyterLab.
+Used to quickly prototype ideas before turning them into applications in python using Anaconda, JupyterLab, and Google Colab.

 # Data Science Environment Setup